grammyjs/website/site/docs/plugins/conversations.md

 What do we mean by the state of execution?
 In a nutshell, it consists on three things:

-1. Incoming updates.
+1. Incoming updates
-2. Outgoing API calls.
+2. Outgoing API calls
-3. External events and effects, such as randomness or calls to external APIs or databases.
+3. External events and effects, such as randomness or calls to external APIs or databases

 What do we mean by replaying?
 Replaying simply means calling the function regularly from the start, but when it does things like calling `wait` or performing API calls, we don't actually do any of those.